GSA/fedramp-gov/_posts/2019-05-08-meet-fedramps-customer-success-manager.md

 **In your opinion, how can we best meet our customer’s needs?**

 By offering more touch points throughout the various phases of the FedRAMP process we ensure that all stakeholders are aligned and working together.
-Frequent communications that encourages open dialogue and transparency among stakeholders are essential to a successful authorization.
+Frequent communication that encourages open dialogue and transparency among stakeholders is essential to a successful authorization.
 This includes authorization kick offs, assessment debriefs, and regularly scheduled status call that help Cloud Service Providers know what to expect in each phase of pursuing a FedRAMP Authorization.

 **Where can we find you when you’re not working?**